OWASP/owasp-summit-2017/Working-Sessions/Education/AppSec-BSc-Masters-Curriculum-Design.md

 ### Takeaways

-- Competition of an exit survey
+- Completion of an exit survey
 - A wider Strategy than BSC/MSC, that Combines OWASP strategic strengths
 - Agreement that there is not enough AppSec, in educational curriculums
 - Creation of an Educational Diagram